LivClaraVictoria/vaa-question-similarity/data/cleaned/README.md

 4.  **Run the Script:**
     From his repository's directory, the following command was run:
     `python -c 'from rsfp.data import build_all, build_all19; print("--- Starting data build for 2019 ---"); build_all19(verbose=True); print("--- 2019 data build complete ---"); print("\n--- Starting data build for 2023 ---"); build_all(verbose=True); print("\n All data has been processed and saved.")'`

-This process was run once on [Date, e.g., 2025-11-06].
-The resulting output file is committed to this repository for use by the main analysis code.